-Having been appointed by the UAE Insurance Authority to assist in redrafting the UAE insurance law, Irshied Tayeb, head of insurance, Rima Mrad, partner, and Michael Kortbawi, partner at Bin Shabib & Associates discuss the measures to enhance the regulatory framework.
+Having been appointed by the UAE Insurance Authority to assist in redrafting the UAE insurance law, Irshied Tayeb, head of insurance, Rima Mrad, partner, and Michael Kortbawi, partner at BSA Ahmad Bin Hezeem & Associates LLP ( Former Bin Shabib & Associates) discuss the measures to enhance the regulatory framework.

 Bringing the UAE insurance law in line with international standards, both from a prudential regulation and a corporate governance viewpoint, is a key function of the role played by Bin Shabib & Associates, according to its head of insurance, Irshied Tayeb.